-It already feels like a lifetime ago, but it was only three weeks ago that I returned from Uzbekistan, and just over four weeks ago that we packed up our things and headed off to Central Asia for what we knew would be a memorable trip.
+It already feels like a lifetime ago, but it has only been three weeks since I returned home to London from Uzbekistan, and just over four weeks ago that we packed up our things and headed off to Central Asia for what we knew would be a memorable trip.
 A country that was completely new and foreign to us, and that lack of understanding on our part did make the planning of it all quite daunting.
-Given the flight schedule, and the fact that we were able to fly direct to Uzbekistan from London Heathrow, it was only natural that we would start, and end, our trip in the capital Tashkent.
-That much we knew – but visiting Uzbekistan means adventure, exploration and travel.
-Cities such as Khiva, Bukhara and Samarkand were also key locations to visit on our trip and that meant more planes, trains and car rides across the country.

 The Hyatt Regency falls within the upper end of the spectrum, catering to both business and leisure travellers alike.
 With around 200 properties worldwide, this brand is focused on providing a premium service to those young at heart vibrant guests who are either looking for a central location, to attend conventions or a hotel that is close to airports.